gsbb-1/gsbb-1.github.io/README.md

 Beach bangalows near tropical seaside that is a digital nomad hub.
 Make this a logo using just 4 colors.
 Use crisp line.

+Everything under *docs/* will be published to https://gsbb-1.github.io/

 Run locally